Simple veggie hacks for fussy eaters

 - Dips/sauces – dips and sauces are a great way to increase the quantity of veg eaten, if these are things that your child will accept.

 There are a lot of options and it’s always about finding the ones that tick boxes.
-Remember ketchup is perhaps not top of the nutritional tree, but it’s base is tomatoes, and we can often move gently to one that contains more oomph!
+Remember ketchup is perhaps not top of the nutritional tree, but it’s base is tomatoes.
+From there you can often move gently to one that contains more oomph!

 - Spring rolls/sausage rolls – for some children out of sight is out of mind, so putting veg inside crispy fried shells or pastry makes it an easier proposition.